 Construction Complaints Handling

 A person shall be made responsible for liaison with the local community in order to keep them informed of progress and for providing a means of treating complaints fairly and expeditiously.
-The details of their role and responsibilities shall be specified in the CNVMMS.
-A comprehensive complaints management scheme, by which complaints are received, recorded, monitored, actioned and reported, shall be put in place and implemented in accordance with the approved specification in the CNVMMS.
+The details of their role and responsibilities shall be specified in the Construction Design and Method Strategy approved under Condition 87.
+A comprehensive complaints management scheme, by which complaints are received, recorded, monitored, actioned and reported, shall be put in place and implemented in accordance with the approved specification in the Construction Design and Method Strategy.
 During construction works, a dedicated channel (telephone line) shall be provided to facilitate and receive complaints, staffed for 24 hours a day.

 Reason: To ensure a satisfactory standard of development and to safeguard the amenities of the surrounding area.